RCA (trademark): Current users

 In April 2010, ON Corporation took over distribution of RCA branded TVs.

 Bertelsmann AG was new to the RCA family (though the creation of Sony BMG is similar to that of EMI more than 70 years earlier).
 Sony took full ownership of Sony BMG in 2008 and the record company was renamed Sony Music.
 Thomson started as the French subsidiary of Thomson-Houston Electric, a company which later evolved into General Electric.

-In 2022, Technicolor sold the trademark and licensing rights to the RCA brand and logos to Talisman Brands, Inc.
+In 2022, Technicolor SA sold the trademark and licensing rights to the RCA brand and logos to Talisman Brands, Inc.

 Sponsorship

 RCA sponsored the Argentinian football club San Lorenzo de Almagro from 2005 until 2007, and the Argentinian football club Estudiantes de La Plata from 2008 to mid-2011.
 In 2018, it sponsored Racing Club de Avellaneda, another first division Argentinean football club.

 In the mid-1990s, RCA bought the naming rights to the Hoosier Dome (the original home of the Indianapolis Colts).
 The stadium became the RCA Dome and was known as such until it was demolished in December 2008 when the Colts departed for the new Lucas Oil Stadium and the Indiana Convention Center was expanded onto the RCA Dome footprint.

-RCA was the main sponsor for the No. 98 Cale Yarborough Motorsports team in the NASCAR Winston Cup Series with drivers Jeremy Mayfield from 1995-1996 and with John Andretti in 1997.
+RCA was the main sponsor for the No. 98 Cale Yarborough Motorsports team in the NASCAR Winston Cup Series with drivers Jeremy Mayfield from 1995–1996 and with John Andretti in 1997.
 They appeared on the No. 00 Quin Houff in 2021 as a throwback to the above mentioned No. 98 car.
+In 2026, RCA announced that they would be sponsoring Michael McDowell's No. 71 car for 3 races.